 Near the beginning of his ministry in Capernaum, after teaching in a synagogue, Jesus drove out an unclean spirit from a man, and, on the same day cured Simon’s mother-in-law of a severe fever.
 That evening, they brought to him all who were ill or possessed by demons.
 The whole town gathered at the door, and he drove out many demons and healed many who had various diseases.
 “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.”
 (Mk 1:35, NIV)

-“In those days he departed to the mountain to pray, and he spent the night in prayer to God.
-When day came, he called his disciples to himself, and from them he chose Twelve, whom he also named apostles…” (Lk 6: 12-13, NAB)
+“In those days he departed to the mountain to pray, and he spent the night in prayer to God.”
+(Lk 6: 12-13, NAB) Only after this, when day came, did he call his disciples to himself, and from them he chose Twelve, whom he also named apostles.

 As soon as Jesus finished feeding the five thousand by multiplying two fish and five loaves, he made his disciples get into the boat, and dismissed the crowds.
 “After doing so, he went up on the mountain by himself to pray.
 When it was evening he was there alone.”
 (Mt 14:23, NAB)